ds-umass/GraphMini/README.md

 The "Queries" variable defines the queries to test.
-It takes inputs in (undirected) adjacency matrix format The "QuerySizes" variable defines the number of vertex in the each of the query pattern.
+It takes inputs in (undirected) adjacency matrix format The "QuerySizes" variable defines the number of vertex in each of the query patterns.
 The "GraphNames" defines the data graphs to run the experiments.
 Examples are given in the script.
 The "TIMEOUT" defines the maximum amount of time before terminating a query.

-Notice that the some query can run for a very long time (>24h).
-You can modify the "TIMEOUT" variable to change the upperbound of query execution time.
-GraphMini can finish most queries in less than 12h on a 32 cores system.
+Notice that some queries can run for a very long time (>24h).
+You can modify the "TIMEOUT" variable to change the upper bound of query execution time.
+GraphMini can finish most queries in less than 12 hours on a 32-core system.

 4. Reproduce the benchmark experiments: